 LARRY LEE: That’s the estimate made by the Houston arson squad, which worked the case today with the Harris County Sheriff’s Department, the bomb squad and the FBI, which dropped out of this case this afternoon for lack of jurisdiction.
 Curiously enough, the FCC says that we’re probably the first radio station in the country to be dynamited off the air, and there’s no federal law that covers such a thing.

 REPORTER: I see.
 I thought it was a federal law to —

 LARRY LEE: We all assumed that it was, but they checked the books today and found out that it wasn’t.
 I assume one will now be written.

 REPORTER: I understand there were no injuries in the explosion, is that right?

 LARRY LEE: No, but it was close.
 Sam Diaz, the volunteer who makes the required daily logging of the meters out at the transmitter is very punctual.
 He shows up every night at 11:00.
-Last night he was twenty minutes late, fortunately for him, found the smoking rubble of the transmitter, which is located twenty miles south of downtown Houston, where the studios are.
+Last night he was 20 minutes late, fortunately for him, found the smoking rubble of the transmitter, which is located 20 miles south of downtown Houston, where the studios are.
 If he had been on time, he might have gone up with it.

 The dynamite, or whatever it was, was very professionally planted, because while it smashed our transmitter and its shack to smithereens, two nearby shacks and their related transmitters escaped unscathed, as did the transmission tower itself.
 This morning, a local construction company donated planning materials and labor to build a highly secure underground bomb-proof bunker to put the next transmitter in.